NMHai/BE-PUM/README.md

   - java -jar BE-PUM.jar [BinaryFilePath]
     - Example: java -jar BE-PUM.jar asm/virus.exe

-- You may encounter the error of short of memory, please type: java -Xmx1024m -jar BE-PUM.jar [BinaryFilePath].
+  - Or java -jar BE-PUM.jar -adjmatrix [BinaryFilePath] (if you want to extract the image of malware).